see-why/Hackernews/README.md

 # Chill Hackernews

-This is a Hackernews clone built with Ruby on Rails and GraphQL.
+This is a Hackernews API server built with Ruby on Rails and GraphQL.

 ## Prerequisites